SimPilotAdamT/deverser-linux/README.md

 ## Requirements

 * A machine with a distro with [img4tool](https://github.com/tihmstar/img4tool) and openssh.
-The following is needed if you don't have img4tool:
+The following is needed if you don't have img4tool and you want Déverser to automatically install img4tool:
   * Buildsystem
     * autoconf
     * automake